skn-036/laravel-gmail-api/README.md

 composer require skn036/laravel-gmail-api
 ```

-If you are using any google service from skn036 for the first time, please run the following command to publish the config file.
+If you are using any google package from `skn036` for the first time, please run the following command to publish the config file.
 It will create a config file google.php in your config directory.

 ```bash
 php artisan vendor:publish --provider="Skn036\Google\GoogleClientServiceProvider"
 ```

-If this config file is already published, no need to run above command.
+If this config file is already published typically though any other google package from `skn036`, no need to run above command.
 Just add the gmail related scopes.

 ### Adding gmail scope: